Company: Motor Club of America

 The membership includes a range of benefits including roadside assistance, legal help in the event of an accident, hospital cover and discounts on travel and accommodation among other things.

 From what I have seen the service is reasonably good but it depends on what you are looking for.

-I had a look at the 3 membership levels within AAA and here’s how their ‘Premier’ membership for $144 looks:
+I had a look at the 3 membership levels within AAA and this is their 'Premier' membership looks:

-- 1x 200 mile tow in one year and 3x 100 mile tows in the same one year period on separate calls
+- 1x 200 mile tow in one year and 3x 100 mile tows in the same 1 year period on separate calls

 - Between $100-$150 for locksmith services if you lock yourself out of house or vehicle